Romanian grammar: Genitival article

 There are situations in Romanian when the noun in the genitive requires the presence of the so-called genitival (or possessive) article (see for example the section "Genitive" in "Romanian nouns"), somewhat similar to the English preposition of, for example in a map of China.
 In Romanian this becomes o hartă a Chinei, where "a" is the genitival article.
 The table below shows how the genitival articles depend on gender and number.

 The genitival article also has genitive/dative forms, which are used only with a possessive pronoun.
 They are: alui (m. sg.), alei (f. sg.), and alor (pl., both genders).
 These forms are rarely used—especially the singular ones—and the sentences are usually rephrased to avoid them.

 Adjectives

 Romanian adjectives determine the quality of things.
 They can only fulfill the syntactical functions of attribute and of adjectival complement, which in Romanian is called nume predicativ (nominal predicative).

 Adjective inflection

 Adjectives in Romanian inflect for number and gender (and for case in the feminine singular genitive/dative).
-There are adjectives that have distinct forms for all combinations, some that don't distinguish between gender only in the plural, others that don't distinguish gender, and a few that don't distinguish either gender or number.
+Most adjectives have distinct forms for all combinations (especially those with the basic form ending in consonants, or -u), some that distinguish gender only in the singular (often ending in -g or -c or in a diphthong), others that do not distinguish gender (usually ending in -e), and a few that distinguish neither gender nor number (often colors, or loanwords).

-The adjective frumos ("beautiful") four distinct inflected forms:
+Adjectives such as amar ("bitter, rude"), curat ("clean") inflect for both gender and number, having four distinct forms:

-The adjective lung ("long") has three forms:
+Adjectives such as lung ("long"), mic ("small"), nou ("new") inflect for gender in the singular only, showing -i in plural forms:

-The adjective verde ("green") has two inflected forms:
+Adjectives such as verde ("green"), mare ("big"), moale ("soft") only inflect for number:

-The foreign borrowed adjective oranj ("orange") is called invariable, having just one inflected form.
+Borrowed adjectives such as oranj ("orange") is called invariable, having just one inflected form.

 Adjectives that have more than one inflected form are called variable.